HappyFunCorp/harvest-airtable-data-sync/readme.md

 Connects Harvest data stored in postgres and updates Airtable sheets for Clients and Projects.

-Assumes you've used StitchData to house the Harvest data into postgres.
+Assumes you've used StitchData to import the Harvest data into a postgres db.

 # What it  does